-The deferred tax assets are primarily related to future tax benefits associated with the utilization of the Corporation's net operating loss carryforwards (NOL's).
-The realization of these deferred tax assets is dependent on the Corporation generating sufficient taxable income through operations and realization of gains on its investments to utilize these NOL's.
-Management has determined that a valuation allowance is not required based upon future estimated income and historical significant gains realized on the liquidation of its portfolio investments.
+The deferred tax assets are primarily related to future tax benefits associated with the utilization of the Corporation's net operating loss carryforwards (NOLs).
+The realization of these deferred tax assets is dependent on the Corporation generating sufficient taxable income through operations and realization of gains on its investments to utilize these NOLs.
+At December 31, 2005 and 2004 management has determined that a valuation allowance is not required based upon future estimated income and historical significant gains realized on the liquidation of its portfolio investments.
 In the event that management's estimates or expectations regarding its future profitability do not come to fruition, the Corporation may be required to record a valuation allowance against the deferred tax asset.